thiagoloschi/personal-website-2019/README.md

 ### Description

 For the 2018's version of my website I wanted to build something simpler with clear info and that was easy to read.
-I also wanted to build it in React, as it the technology I'm more comfortable with, so I came up with this.
+I also wanted to build it in React, as it is the technology I'm more comfortable with, so I came up with this.

 ### Technologies